xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 </math>.

-One might be tempted to add `log`s all the way through our previous equations and that way alleviate some pains we were experiencing.
-However, we'll stop sooner and make one more funky side-step.
+One might be tempted to add `log`s all the way through our previous equations and that way alleviate some of the pains we were experiencing.
+However, we'll stop sooner and make one more funky sidestep.

 <math xmlns="http://www.w3.org/1998/Math/MathML" display="block">
   <mi>log</mi>